harrisonlabollita/RNA-ML/README.md

-# Machine Learning for RNA Structure Prediction
+# Exploratory Computational Methods for RNA Structure Prediction

-Exploratory research implementing machine learning alogrithms to predict the base pairs given an RNA sequence.

 **Sulc Group** - Arizona State University

 Harrison LaBollita - h.labollita@asu.edu

+In this repository, we are working on building computational tools for RNA Structure prediction.